 State law requires that all children attend school regularly.
 State statute 79-209 says that a student's absences shall not exceed 5 days in a quarter, or 20 days cumulative in a year.
 If a student misses more than 5 days per quarter a letter will be sent to parents.
-If the student exceeds 20 days cumulative in a year, the county attorney will be notified.
+If the student exceeds 20 days cumulative in a year, the county attorney may be notified.

-If there is an emergency or special circumstances that prevent a student's attendance, the parent needs to contact the school, and an agreement will be reached.
+If there is an emergency or special circumstances that prevent a student's attendance, the parent needs to contact the school.